Predictia/AQUA/docs/sphinx/source/core_components.rst

     The ``inspect_catalogue()`` and the ``Reader`` are based on the machine and AQUA path configuration.
     If you don't find a source you're expecting, please check these are correctly set (see :ref:`getting_started`).

+If you want to have a complete overview of the sources available in the catalogue, you can use the ``catalogue()`` function.
+This will return a list of all the sources available in the catalogue, listed by model and experiment.

 Reader basic usage
 ^^^^^^^^^^^^^^^^^^